‘My travel diary: Three days in Barcelona’ post was first published on Culture Tourist on December 6th 2016, and updated on March 29th 2022.

 La Rambla and La Boqueria Market

-Lowri explained the history of Barcelona, Catalonia and Spanish civil war.
-However, she also took us to some traditional sweets tasting and explained the origins of some funny characters we saw in the Christmas market.
-I can’t recommend the tour more, so here is the link to all the tours they are offering!
+Lowri explained the history of Barcelona, Catalonia and the Spanish civil war to us so well.
+She also took us to some traditional sweets tasting and explained the origins of some funny characters we saw at the Christmas market.
+I can’t recommend the tour more, so here is the link if you’d like to book it yourself!

 Lunch in the oldest guest house in Barcelona

 Barcelona is well known for its excellent foodie scene.
 So, enjoying that part of the Spanish culture while visiting Barcelona is definitely a must.